Research on biofeedback

 International research on self-regulation and HRV training

-Much of today's research examines how biofeedback affects the autonomic nervous system and processes such as stress reactions and physiological regulation.
-Several meta-analyses show that heart rate variability (HRV) biofeedback, which combines calm breathing with real-time heartbeat measurements, can strengthen the body's ability to regulate stress (Goessl et al. 2017; Lehrer et al. 2020).
-Studies have also been published that point to connections between biofeedback and factors such as emotion regulation, sleep quality and sense of control (Pizzoli et al. 2021).
-These studies investigate physiological
+Much of today's research investigates how biofeedback affects the autonomic nervous system and processes such as stress reactions and physiological regulation.
+Several meta-analyses show that HRV biofeedback (HRV: heart rate variability), which combines calm breathing with real-time measurements of heart rate, can strengthen the body's ability to regulate stress (Goessl et al. 2017; Lehrer et al. 2020).
+Studies have also been published that point to links between biofeedback and factors such as emotion regulation, sleep quality, and sense of control (Pizzoli et al. 2021).
+These studies examine physiological processes and perceived effects.

 Norwegian research: Ten years of development at NTNU and St. Olavs hospital